microsoft/MPPC23-Power-Apps/lab2/README.md

 # 🚀 Lab 2: Develop

+> [!IMPORTANT]
+> This workshop is still work in progress for the time being.

 This lab consists of two parts:

 ## Lab 2A: Develop